2020 NFL Mock Draft: Will Tua tumble?

 *10. Denver Broncos (from Cleveland): Jerry Jeudy, WR, Alabama

-It’s possible the Broncos could get Jeudy by staying put, but each of the four teams at Nos.
+It’s possible the Broncos could get Jeudy by staying put (especially if reports about a minor knee concern are true), but each of the four teams at Nos.
 11-14 could take a receiver.
 Trading up in a wideout-rich draft seems foolish, but Jeudy is the best route-running prospect in a decade.
 Denver would give up third- and fourth-round picks.

 11. New York Jets: Andrew Thomas, OT, Georgia